CloudReactor/cloudreactor-procwrapper/README.md

     )
     logger.addHandler(log_handler)

-    # adds the message to the Task Execution's debug log
+    # Adds the message to the Task Execution's debug log if the
+    # merge_stdout_with_stderr setting is False (the default).
+Otherwise, this
+    # adds the message to the error log.
     logger.info("I am logging!")

+    # Always adds the message to the debug log
+    wrapper.debug_output("Debugging is hard")

     return 'Done!'
 ```